 Five sentences have been removed from the text below.
-For each question, choose the correct answer.

 There are three extra sentences which you do not need to use.

 A new life

 I used to work as a college lecturer in the north of England, running photography courses.
 It wasn't a bad job and I really liked my students, but I began to feel tired of doing the same thing every day.